 We understand that not everyone has access to a PC, tablet or smartphone.
 We are encouraging group feedback though, so if no one in the group has access to this digital channel, then maybe there are community facilities available that you could utilise?
 If you intend to submit an individual response and you do not have access to a digital channel, maybe a friend could provide the feedback on your behalf?

 The NACWG’s annual report to the First Minister will be published on this website.

 The Chair of the NACWG will meet with the First Minister to discuss the findings of the report and receive feedback.
 This will be fed into improving the strategy of the NACWG going forward and the report will be published on our website.

-All the Monthly Spotlight feedback we receive is compiled and a short report is produced for each Monthly Spotlight topic.
+All the Spotlight feedback we receive is compiled and a short report is produced for each Spotlight topic.
 These reports are shared with and discussed by the NACWG.
-The NACWG members have access to all of the Monthly Spotlight feedback in full, including verbatim feedback submitted via the website, via social media, and via any other channel.
-A summary of the main themes emerging each month is published on this website.
+The NACWG members have access to all of the Spotlight feedback in full, including verbatim feedback submitted via the website, via social media, and via any other channel.
+A summary of the main themes emerging in each Spotlight is published on this website.

 Given the sensitive nature of some of the Spotlight topics we believe it is important to give people the choice of giving feedback anonymously (via the website), or publicly (via social media comments).
 In order to maximise contributions, we do not publish the verbatim feedback we receive through the website, or through any other non-public channel such as email – only the summary mentioned above.